What Is Diabetes Insipidus?

 Drugs and Medication

-In nephrogenic DI, treatment includes taking drugs like hydrochlorothiazide or indomethacin, or a combination of medications called Moduretic.
+In nephrogenic DI, treatment includes taking high doses of desmopressin, along with other drugs like hydrochlorothiazide or indomethacin, or a combination of medications called Moduretic.
 When taking these medications, it is important to drink water only when you are thirsty.

 If the condition is due to medications you are taking, you will work with your healthcare professional to replace or stop taking these medications.
 However, do not stop taking any medication without talking with your healthcare professional first.